Understanding Inclusions in GST Valuation: A Comprehensive Guide

 Value of Supply

-According to the GST laws, tax is paid on the percentage of the value of the supply of goods and services.
-It is defined under section 15 of the CGST Act and CGST rules that the provision of the value of supply will be determined according to circumstances and will vary per person.
+The GST laws require taxpayers to pay tax based on the percentage of the value of the supply of goods and services.
+Section 15 of the CGST Act and CGST rules define how the supply value varies according to circumstances and individual cases.

 Transaction Value